Every woman needs her own set of home improvement tools to do repairs and maintenance around the house – stop waiting for someone else to do it!

 Phillips screws have a cross-shaped slot in them.

 I am not talking about those giant wire cutters that you see criminals use in movies.
 These little wire snippers are kind of cute, and you’ll use the same one for crafting, gardening and home decorating.
-They take care of those miserable plastic ties that are on all toys, too.
+They take care of those miserable plastic ties that are on all toys, too, without wrecking your fingernails or your kitchen scissors.

 Picture hanging hooks of different sizes